-Who is this quide for?
+Who is this guide for?
 See section 1 What is offsite construction?
 See section 2.1 Where is it used?
 See section 2 Which projects is this most suited to?
 See section 2 Why should I consider this?
 See section 2.2 and 2.3 How easy is it to use?
-See section 2 Why do the project team need to know about this See section 2.3 approach?
-What are the benefits for me and for my client?
+See section 2 Why do the project team need to know about this approach?
+See section 2.3 What are the benefits for me and for my client?
 See section 3.0 and 3.1 What is the impact on the project programme?
-See section 3.2 How does this affect project quality and building See section 3.3 performance?
-What is the impact on health and safety for the See section 3.4 project?
-Does this approach have environmental benefits?
+See section 3.2 How does this affect project quality and building performance?
+See section 3.3 What is the impact on health and safety for the project?
+See section 3.4 Does this approach have environmental benefits?
 See section 3.5 How will this affect project costs?
-See section 3.6 Is there a downside - what do I need to watch out See section 3.7 for?
-What are the risks?
-See section 3.8 What do you need to have in place in order to be See section 4 able to consider this approach?
-When do I need to consider this as a choice?
+See section 3.6 Is there a downside - what do I need to watch out for?
+See section 3.7 What are the risks?
+See section 3.8 What do you need to have in place in order to be able to consider this approach?
+See section 4 When do I need to consider this as a choice?
 See section 4.1 How do I decide what is needed?
-See section 4 What skills or knowledge should I or a client look See section 4.2 for from a designer / consultant?
-How do I develop a strategy to integrate this into See section 4.3 my work?
-Are there particular standards I need to comply See sections 4.4 and 9 What skills will the workforce need?
-See section 4.5 How do I docido on particular suppliers?
-See Section 4.5 What should Leonsider when choosing an offsite See section 4.6 manufacturing location?
-What do I need to do at each project stage - is See section 5 there a step by step guide linked to the CIC work stages or the RIBA Plan of Work?
-What questions do I need to ask?
-See section 5 What information do I need to have and to provide See section 5 /produce?
-What skills / tools do I need?
+See section 4 What skills or knowledge should I or a client look for from a designer / consultant?
+See section 4.2 How do I develop a strategy to integrate this into my work?
+See section 4.3 Are there particular standards I need to comply with?
+See sections 4.4 and 9 What skills will the workforce need?
+See section 4.5 How do I decide on particular suppliers?
+See section 4.6 What should I consider when choosing an offsite manufacturing location?
+See section 4.6 What do I need to do at each project stage - is there a step by step guide linked to the CIC work stages or the RIBA Plan of Work?
+See section 5 What questions do I need to ask?
+See section 5 What information do I need to have and to provide / produce?
+See section 5 What skills / tools do I need?
 See section 5 Are there tools / checklists I can use?
 See sections 4.2, 4.5 and sections 5 and 10 Are there examples I can look at?
-See section 6 for case studies s there more information on the different types of services related modules?
-See section / Where can I find more information?
+See section 6 for case studies Is there more information on the different types of services related modules?
+See section 7 Where can I find more information?
 See sections 8 and 10